ido-ofir/chat-client/README.md

 // wait for the socket to be opened. chatClient.whenOpened(()=>{

-  // then get authorization from the chat server.
+  // get authorization from the chat server.
   // the token here is just an example as the actual authorization protocol is completely up to you. chatClient.authorize({ token: 123 }).then(()=>{